Contrax-co/contrax-backend-v1/README.md

 ```
 {
-    "error": "A user with that ID does not exist"
+    "error": "No match found for the ID provided"
 }
 ```